Christine Jorgensen: In popular culture

 The Christine Jorgensen Story, a fictionalized biopic based on Jorgensen's memoir, premiered in 1970.
 John Hansen played Jorgensen as an adult, while Trent Lehman played her at age seven.

 In Christine Jorgensen Reveals, a stage performance at the 2005 Edinburgh Festival Fringe, Jorgensen was portrayed by Bradford Louryk.
 To critical acclaim, Louryk dressed as Jorgensen and performed in a recorded interview with her during the 1950s.
 At the same time, a video of Rob Grace as comically inept interviewer Nipsey Russell played on a nearby black-and-white television set.
 The show went on to win Best Aspect of Production at the 2006 Dublin Gay Theatre Festival, and it ran Off-Broadway at New World Stages in January 2006.
 The LP was reissued on CD by Repeat The Beat Records in 2005.

 Transgender historian and critical theorist Susan Stryker directed and produced an experimental documentary about Jorgensen, titled Christine in the Cutting Room.
 In 2010 she also presented a lecture at Yale University titled "Christine in the Cutting Room: Christine Jorgensen's Transsexual Celebrity and Cinematic Embodiment".
 Both works examine embodiment vis-à-vis cinema.

-The 2016 book Andy Warhol was a Hoarder: Inside the Minds of History's Great Personalities, by journalist Claudia Kalb, devotes a chapter to Jorgensen's story, using her as an example of gender dysphoria and the process of gender transition in its earliest days.
+Journalist Claudia Kalb's 2016 book Andy Warhol Was a Hoarder: Inside the Minds of History's Great Personalities devotes a chapter to Jorgensen's story, using her as an example of gender dysphoria and the process of gender transition in the 20th century.

+The Christine Jorgensen Show is a 2024 play with music.

+In Monster: The Ed Gein Story (2025), the third season of the Monster anthology series, Jorgensen is portrayed by Alanna Darby.